-At its June 8, 2010 meeting, our Board of Directors modified our cash compensation for directors by terminating the payment of cash meeting fees to each director for each Board and committee meeting attended.
-Instead, effective July 1, 2010, each non-employee director receives an annual cash retainer of \$20,000, except for the Board Chair, who receives an annual cash retainer of \$28,000.
-In addition, each director who is a member of a Board committee receives an additional cash retainer for such committee service as summarized in the table below.
+Each non-employee director receives an annual cash retainer of \$20,000, except for the Board Chair, who receives an annual cash retainer of \$28,000.
+In addition, each director who is a member of a Board committee receives an additional cash retainer for such committee service as summarized in the tables below.